toliaqat/vstorage/README.md

 # VStorage Viewer

+**NOTE: The project is now active at https://github.com/agoric-labs/vstorage-viewer/**

 This is a web application designed to explore and visualize VStorage.
 It provides an intuitive interface for navigating through data layers and viewing detailed information.

 ## Build Steps